Self-Packing Guide for Overseas Moving

 3. Flammable Items

 - Examples include matches, lighters, propane tanks, and gasoline-powered tools.
-Flammable liquids like kerosene, lighter fluid, and alcohol-based products should also be mentioned.
+Flammable liquids like kerosene, lighter fluid, and alcohol-based products should also

 4. Pressurized Containers